 Why not produce a whole interview series?
 Invite various people in the industry to come and chat with you in front of the camera.

 To keep it from being too random, you should have a common theme that you stick with.
-For example, if you wanted to promote a larger female presence in the industry, you could ask questions about how the guest thinks we can achieve this and why it’s so important.
+For example, if you wanted to promote a larger presence of women in the electronics industry, you could ask questions about how the guest thinks we can achieve this and why it’s so important.

 Or, you could simply ask them about what they do and have a segment where you ask each guest the same questions.
-For example, you could finish each episode by asking what they had for dinner last night and what the last text they sent was.
+For example, you could finish each episode by asking what their first job was or what the last text they sent was.
 It’s a way of keeping it light and interesting and maintaining some consistency over each episode, making it recognisable as yours.

-Interviews are great for those of us struggling to come up with new content ideas: the potential for new content is endless.
-Even if two people say the same thing, it’ll come from different perspectives and won’t come across as tired or as repeated content.
+Interviews are great for those of us struggling to come up with new content ideas: the potential for new content is virtually endless.
+Even if two people say the same thing, it’ll come from different perspectives and won’t come across as tired or repetitive.

 3. Just a chat